razeware/razeware.github.io/_posts/2018-07-13-active-record-callbacks.md

 end
 ```

-While this gives you a super-clean codebase, this hides away behavior into a class.
+While this gives you a super-clean codebase, this hides behavior into a class.
 If you are browsing your controller code six months down the road, you don’t have the complete context of this functionality without digging into the code further.
 You’ve gained clean code at the cost of obfuscating the details.
 When writing code, you aren’t just writing it for the present, but also for the person (maybe yourself!) reading it in the future.

 Consider another business requirement: